Pro wrestling luminary Dusty Rhodes dies at age 69

+* Strengthens financial clout in era of low oil prices (Adds details, analysis)

-AUSTIN, Texas Charismatic bleach-blond Texan Dusty Rhodes, who billed himself as "The American Dream" and won millions of fans during a long career in professional wrestling, has died at age 69, World Wrestling Entertainment said on Thursday.
+AUSTIN, Texas, June 11 Charismatic bleach-blond Texan Dusty Rhodes, who billed himself as "The American Dream" and won millions of fans during a long career in professional wrestling, has died at age 69, World Wrestling Entertainment said on Thursday.

 With a pudgy physique and a homely face, the former college football player did not have the appearance of the typical muscular pro wrestling hero.
 But Rhodes managed to become one of the biggest stars in the choreographed mayhem of pro wrestling, emotionally connecting with fans while winning a raft of championship belts.